Bharatk050/Real-Time-Edge-Detection-Viewer/README.md

 **Issue**: "Camera access denied"
 - **Solution**: Grant camera permissions in your browser.
 Use HTTPS or localhost.

+**Issue**: "WebGL (OpenGL ES 2.0) not supported"
+- **Solution**: Update your browser or graphics drivers.
+Check `chrome://gpu` to verify WebGL is enabled.

 **Issue**: "Module not found errors in browser"
 - **Solution**: Make sure TypeScript is compiled (`npm run build`) and server is running

 **Issue**: "Low FPS / Laggy performance"
+- **Solution**: The bottleneck is usually CPU-based edge detection, not rendering.
+Try:
-- **Solution**: Reduce camera resolution, close other tabs, try a different browser
+  - Reduce camera resolution
+  - Close other tabs
+  - Use a faster algorithm (Roberts Cross is fastest)
+  - Reduce blur amount to 0

 **Issue**: "Changes not reflecting"
 1. Save TypeScript file
 2. Recompile: `npm run build` (or use watch mode)
 3. Hard refresh browser: `Ctrl+Shift+R` or `Cmd+Shift+R`

+**Issue**: "Black screen on output canvas"
+- **Solution**: Check browser console for WebGL errors.
+Verify your GPU supports WebGL 1.0.

 ## 🎨 Code Examples